clux/facemaulers/recaps/118-acid-acropolis.md

 NOTES:
 - remember to seed mordai's green EB
+- remember Arklem Luck + Buffs

 TODO:
-- battle finalize! (some survivability for Arklem as this goes on)
+- battle finalize! (some survivability for Arklem as this goes on; LUCK)
-- cover case where players just "run away with arklem" and kill him separately
-- basement + larloch + library areas before final?
-- finalize irae/arklem setup behind
-- how much leeway for raising Kiaransalee

 Players:
 - Florent